Home › Blog › RACI Chart Project Management Guide: Improve Team Coordination & Results

 Then, once you’ve got your final RACI matrix, share it with the entire team.
 Keep the matrix accessible throughout the project to keep things running smoothly.

-When to Use a RACI Matrix?
+When to Use an RACI Matrix?

 Should you use a RACI chart for every project?
-Does using it in all projects add value, or is it just a waste of time? – these are some of the recurring questions in RACI chart project management that used to confuse me.
+Does using it in all projects add value, or is it just a waste of time?

 If it does to you, too, let’s clear the air once and for all.
-Here’s a closer look at when to put one to good use –
+Here’s a closer look at when to put one to good use:

 1. Large, Cross-Functional Projects